Poojavpatel/Tech-stack/Node/README.md

 **Underscore(_) is a special variable in node which stores the result of last expression evaluation**.
 It can be used to access result of last command execution — similar to $? in bash

 ---
+### Asynchronous vs Non-blocking

+* Asynchronous literally means not synchronous.
+We are making HTTP requests which are asynchronous, means we are not waiting for the server response.
+We continue with other block and respond to the server response when we received.

+* The term Non-Blocking is widely used with IO.
+For example non-blocking read/write calls return with whatever they can do and expect caller to execute the call again.
+Read will wait until it has some data and put calling thread to sleep.

+---
 ### How to serve static files
   * A basic necessity for most http servers is to be able to serve static files
   This example takes the path requested and it serves that path, relative to the local directory.